A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-An effective medicine traditionally used for neuralgic and rheumatic conditions and in womens health.
+Black cohosh is used for neuralgic and rheumatic conditions

 A native North American plant that has been used for thousands of years to treat illness in the neuromuscular and rheumatic conditions, as well as for women’s health issues in both the reproductive and menopausal years.